azdavis/azdavis.net/posts/en/ssh-no-password.md

 ## Check your shell

-The last few step will involve adding configuration not for `ssh`, but your shell itself.
+The last step will involve adding configuration not for `ssh`, but your shell itself.
 To know where to add the configuration, you need to know what shell you're using.

 Type: